lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    ~~~~ asn.1
      Decapsulate(ct, sk) -> (ss)
    ~~~~

-   Note: If the decapsulation operation outputs an error, any PKIFailureInfo SHALL contain the value badMessageCheck and the PKI management operation SHALL be terminated.
+   If the decapsulation operation outputs an error, any failInfo field in an error response message  SHALL contain the value badMessageCheck and the PKI management operation SHALL be terminated.¶

-   Alice derives the shared secret key ssk using the KDF.
-The shared secret ss is used as input key material for the KDF, the value len is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure, definition see below, is used as context for the KDF.
+   Alice derives the shared secret key ssk using a KDF.
+The shared secret ss is used as input key material for the KDF, the value len is the desired output length of the KDF as required by the MAC algorithm to be used for message protection.
+The DER-encoded KemOtherInfo structure, as defined below, is used as context for the KDF.¶

    ~~~~ asn.1
      KDF(ss, len, context)->(ssk)